IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ### Sample query header

 -   Content-type: **application/json**
--   Use the credit memo scope **[com.intuit.quickbooks.accounting]** for the authorization header
+-   Use the Credit Memo scope **[com.intuit.quickbooks.accounting]** for the authorization header

 ### Sample query body

 Here's an example query using every possible field.
 Remember, with GraphQL you only need to query for the data you need:

-Sample query (Read an Icredit memo by Id):
+Sample query (Read an Credit Memo by Id):
 ```
 query fetchCreditMemo($id: String!) {
   company{